 Click Next if you wish to adjust how to handle the results (see section 8.2).
 If not, click Finish.
 This will start the trimming process.
 Views of each trimmed sequence will be shown, and you can inspect the result by looking at the "Trim" annotations (they are colored red as default).
+Note that the trim annotations are used to signal that this part of the sequence is to be ignored during further analyses, hence the trimmed sequences are not deleted.
 If there are no trim annotations, the sequence has not been trimmed.